hellstein/ssh-rpc-agent-server/README.md

 * Username

-  usernmae used to access to a machine via SSH (used in SSHUSER mode)
+  username used to access to a machine via SSH (used in SSHUSER mode)

 * SudoPassword